2010 SEC women's basketball tournament

-The 2010 SEC women's basketball tournament was the championship tournament of the Southeastern Conference in the 2009–10 NCAA Division I women's basketball season.
+The 2010 SEC women's basketball tournament was the postseason women's basketball tournament for the Southeastern Conference (SEC) for the 2009–10 NCAA Division I women's basketball season and held at the Arena at Gwinnett Center in the Atlanta suburb of Duluth, Georgia from March 4 – 7, 2010.
 The winner of the tournament earned the SEC's automatic bid to the 2010 NCAA tournament.
-It was held at the Arena at Gwinnett Center in the Atlanta suburb of Duluth, Georgia from March 4 to March 7.
 The first round and quarterfinals were televised by Fox Sports South, the semifinals were aired by ESPNU, and the final aired on ESPN2.

 The regular-season champion, Tennessee, won the tournament and secured a #1 seed in the NCAA Tournament.

 Seeds

 All SEC schools played in the tournament.
 Teams were seeded by 2009–10 SEC season record, with a tiebreaker system to seed teams with identical conference records.
 Unlike men's basketball play, SEC women's play is not conducted in a divisional format; all 12 teams are organized in a single table.
 The top four teams in the regular-season standings received byes.